BoeJaker/Docker-Workbench/README.md

 <br>

 ### <u>Twingate</u>
+These environment variables must be set to use twingate

     TENANT_URL="https://your_network.twingate.com"
     ACCESS_TOKEN="sixXa1L...5MaMdgJte8a281xg"
     REFRESH_TOKEN="824_Q....NBQO"
     TWINGATE_LABEL_HOSTNAME="\`hostname\`"

-These variables must be set in a variable called .env in the project root,  or with 'docker compose run' using the -e flag.
-See env.dummy in the root directory for an example of a .env file.
 <br>

 ### <u>Pass-through Environment Variables</u>
+These environment variables pass though to the running containers.

     CLIENT_MODE=''
     SERVER_MODE=''

-These environment variables pass though to the running containers.
  Execution modes are examples of pass-through environment variables intended to augment the execution of the code being tested.
 They do not impact the build of the container.
 There function should be defined in the tested code.

 <br>
 <br>